-Other fishermen work in shallow water on small boats that often have a crew of only one or two members.
-They might put nets across the mouths of rivers or inlets or pots and traps for fish or shellfish, such as lobsters and crabs, or use dredges to gather other shellfish, such as oysters and scallops.
+Other commercial fishermen work in shallow water on small boats that often have a crew of only one or two members.
+They might put nets across the mouths of rivers or inlets, or pots and traps for fish or shellfish, such as lobsters and crabs, or use dredges to gather other shellfish, such as oysters and scallops.
 A small portion of commercial fishing requires diving with diving suits or scuba gear.
 These divers use spears to catch fish and nets to gather shellfish, sea urchins, abalone, and sponges.
-Some fishers harvest marine vegetation rather than fish.
+Some fishermen harvest marine vegetation rather than fish.
 They use rakes and hoes to gather Irish moss and kelp.
-Although most fishers work in commercial fishing, some in this occupation use their expertise in sport or recreational fishing.
+Although most fishermen work in commercial fishing, some in this occupation use their expertise in sport or recreational fishing.

 Fishing operations are conducted under various environmental conditions, depending on the region, body of water, and kinds of fish sought.
 Storms, fog, and wind may hamper fishing vessels or cause them to suspend fishing operations and return to port.
 Sometimes the work environment can be unpleasant or dangerous.

 A commercial fisherman, also known as a fisher...